Programming641/computer_vision_algorithm2/README.md

 Once it finds the closest match, it replaces the pixel RGB values with the closest match RGB values.

-There are about 30 - 40 color groups.
-So you will have only 216 (web safe colors) pixels values to work with! instead of millions of pixel values!
+You will have only 216 (web safe colors) pixels values to work with! instead of millions of pixel values!

 Please note that JPG pictures do not work!!!
 Use PNG instead.